-- Identifies silos between departments that contribute to losing prospect on their the customer journey.
+- Identifies silos between departments that contribute to losing prospect on their customer journey.

-- Brings to light quickly that, for success, collaboration between departments is required.
+- Brings to light quickly that, for success, collaboration between departments and different aspect of the solution is required.

 Prerequisites For Touchpoint Workshop

 - Customer Persona; different customers have different needs.
-While a touchpoint workshop is a way to get started, if you can select just one customer persona it will simplify things.
+If you can select just one customer persona it makes getting started manageable.

 - Customer Persona Ecosystem; you need a sense of which departments, processes and people matter in order to have the right participants.

-- Journey Endpoint; pick a significant milestone, such as placing an order, aligned to business goals.
+- Journey Endpoint; pick a significant milestone, such as placing an order, aligned to your business or solution goals.